Projects

 We have developed an idealized tropical cyclone test case based on analytic initial conditions that spins up intense (up to category-5) tropical cyclones over the course of 5-10 simulation days.
 We have also developed a simplified physics package called ‘simple physics’ for aqua-planet studies that only contains the most basic driving mechanisms for cyclones such as surface fluxes, boundary layer diffusion and large-scale condensation.
 This physics package lets us define a test case of intermediate complexity.

-Stratospheric Dynamics: The Quasi-Biennial Oscillation (QBO) and Sudden Stratospheric Warmings (SSWs) in Atmospheric Dynamical Cores
+Stratospheric Dynamics: The Quasi-Biennial Oscillation (QBO), Sudden Stratospheric Warmings (SSWs), Tape Recorder, and the Brewer-Dobson Circulation

-The characteristics of the QBO and SSWs can be assessed in idealized dynamical core simulations with NCAR’s Community Atmosphere Model (CAM).
+We assess the characteristics of the QBO, SSWs, the water vapor tape recorder, and the Brewer-Dobson circulation in both complex and idealized climate models, such as DoE’s E3SM or NCAR’s Community Atmosphere Model (CAM).
 The QBO is a phenomenon that takes place in the equatorial stratosphere where the zonal wind oscillates between the westward and eastward phase with a period of about 28 months.
-SSWs are occasional collapes of the westerly polar jet in the polar stratosphere.
-Both phenomena are wave driven and excellent examples of wave-mean flow interactions.
+The tape recorder marks the upward and seasonally-varying transport of water vapor in the tropical stratosphere, SSWs are occasional collapses of the westerly polar jet in the polar stratosphere, and the Brewer-Dobson circulation describes the transport of tracers in the stratosphere.
+Many phenomena in the stratosphere are wave-driven and excellent examples of wave-mean flow interactions.
 The QBO is believed to be driven by gravity waves and equatorially trapped vertically propagating waves, in particular Kelvin and Mixed Rossby-Gravity waves, which act as momentum sources.
 In nature, these waves are e.g. triggered by tropical convection.
 SSWs are driven by upward propagating long Rossby waves (with wavenumber 1 or 2) which originate in the tropospheric midlatitudes.